PROGRAM: VIRTUAL CONVENTION

 Description: An integrative One Health approach for the monitoring of antimicrobial resistance (AMR) using wastewater surveillance and clinical data will be discussed.
 By quantifying resistance genes in wastewater using molecular techniques and correlating results with public health data (i.e., infection rates, prescription data) and spatiotemporal mapping, this research can offer a comprehensive view of AMR's complex dynamics across humans, animals, and the environment.
 This collaborative effort aims to enhance the knowledge network surrounding AMR.

-Feasibility of Establishing a Canadian Obstetric Survey System for Severe Maternal Morbidity: Results of a Nationwide Survey
+Establishing a Canadian Obstetric Survey System for Severe Maternal Morbidity: A Nationwide Survey

 Presentation Type: Research Presentation